Welcome to Critical Care

 care possible to our patients.

-only.
+over the age of 12).
 Exceptions can be made.
-Please speak to your nurse about this.
+Please speak to your nurse

-No children under age 12 or pets without authorized permission.
+No children under age 12 without authorized permission.

 We request that visitors be limited to two at one time for patients in

-the Critical Care.
-You are advised to stay inside the patient’s
+of other patients and their visitors.
+You are advised to stay inside your

 Visitors may be asked by Critical Care staff to leave for short periods

-Do not visit if you have a contagious illness such as a cold or the flu.
+Do not visit if you have a cold, flu or cough.